Agriscience (9-10)

 Agriscience is an introductory laboratory science course that prepares students for biology and subsequent science courses, all agriculture courses, and post-secondary study.
 This course helps students understand the important role that agricultural science and technology serves in the 21st century.
 This course may be taken for a lab science credit and/or a CTE focus area credit.
 This course serves as the first course for all programs of study in the Agriculture, Food and Natural Resources program.

-Prerequisite: Levels 1-2 of Environmental and Natural Resource Management Pathway
+• Prerequisite: Levels 1-2 of Plant Science Pathway

 Agriscience (9-10)